drupalsocialinitiative/social_auth_google/README.txt

 It adds to the site:
  * A new url: /user/login/google.
  * A settings form on /admin/config/social-api/social-auth/google page.
- * A Google Logo in the Social Auth Login block.
+ * A Google logo in the Social Auth Login block.

 REQUIREMENTS